opensim-org/opensim-core/DEVELOPING.md

 Adding dependencies
 -------------------
 OpenSim depends on multiple C/C++ software libraries.
+These libraries can be copied into this repository (Catch2) or built separately.
+This section mostly pertains to dependencies built separately.
+The number of dependencies should be reduced to avoid unnecessarily complicating the process of building OpenSim.
+Whether a dependency should be copied into the repository or built separately is a complex decision, and depends on the size of the dependency and the difficulty of building the dependency separately.

 Developers adding new dependencies to OpenSim should ensure the following scenarios are supported on Windows, macOS, and Linux:

 - Building OpenSim from source
 - Building C++ plug-ins or extensions using OpenSim's binary software development kit (SDK).
+- Using OpenSim through Matlab
-- Using OpenSim's Python package
+- Using OpenSim's Python package (this requires special consideration because the Python package is often installed outside of OpenSim's installation).

 Some dependencies may be used as static libraries or dynamic/shared libraries; typically, we use dynamic libraries, but using static libraries is